SolarDub/make_fake_vmap/README.md

 On calculating the three spectra (radial, poloidal, toroidal), the program calculated the respective velocities across longitundial strips over a set of nx/2 hemispheric latitudes.
 This is performed by combining the calculated spectral amplitudes with the spherical harmonic functions at each latitude and performing an inverse fourier transform to produce the 3-component longitudinal velocity profiles.
 Symmetries of the spherical harmonics across the equator means that the southern-latitude longitudnal strips can be calculated at the same time as the northern-latitude counterparts.

-The northern and southern hemisphere profiles are then compiled into a single map for each component and these maps are written to file with u, v and w prefixes relatind to toroidal, polidal and radial velocities, resepectively.
+The northern and southern hemisphere profiles are then compiled into a single map for each component and these maps are written to file with u, v and w prefixes relating to toroidal, polidal and radial velocities, resepectively.

+Pre-made map files have been provided in the /output directory and are named as follows:
+- u, v and w relate to toroidal, polidal and radial velocity maps, respectively,
+- number prefix 1 relates to maps that include all physical velocity components (i.e. axisymmetric flows + supergranulation),
+- number prefix 5 relates to maps that include axisymmetric flows only,
+- number prefix 9 relates to maps that include supergranule flows only.

+These files may be viewed using the provided Python programs:
+- plot_map.py plots velocity maps for all three components
+- plot_hv_map.py plots velocity maps for the horizontal components (toroidal and poloidal) plus a horizontal velocity quiver map of the central 64-by-64 square-pixel region.

 ## Velocity Maps